What to bring?

 Yes.
 It is included in your on-campus cable package.
 You can view the channel listings at http://www.buffalostate.edu/residencelife/x694.xml

 Yes!
-For more information see the ResNet page.
-Wireless internet is only available in the Student Apartment Complex (STAC).
+For more information see the Internet Service page.

 Rule & Policy Violations